-Assume that we are given two sets of images, each capturing an articulated object from sparse and unknown viewpoints.
-Within each set, the object remains in a fixed pose, while its articulated pose differs across the sets.
-Our objective is to reconstruct a digital twin of the object that includes both high-fidelity 3D geometry and appearance, and articulation parameters, enabling physically plausible dynamic rendering.
+We address the task of reconstructing articulated objects, defined as a composition of rigid parts connected by 1-DoF revolute or prismatic joints.
+Given two sets of images, each capturing an articulated object from sparse and unknown viewpoints (with a fixed pose within each set but different poses across sets), our objective is to reconstruct a "digital twin" of the object.
+This model includes high-fidelity 3D geometry, appearance, and articulation parameters, enabling physically plausible dynamic rendering.

 Our method consists of three main stages.
-First, we reconstruct the 3D geometry and estimate camera parameters for each set of sparse-view images independently using Gaussian representations.
-Next, we learn a deformation field to align the geometry between two sets.
-Based on the estimated deformation, we establish the initial dense correspondences and part segmentation.
-Finally, we jointly optimize the geometry, part segmentation, and articulation parameters to improve the overall reconstruction quality.
-An overview of our method is shown in \cref{fig:method_pipeline}.
-Since the optimization of the geometry, part segmentation, and articulation parameters is intertwined and requires good initialization, the first two stages are crucial for the success of the final joint optimization.
+First, we reconstruct the 3D geometry and estimate camera parameters for each image set independently.
+Next, we learn a deformation field to align the geometry and establish initial dense correspondences.
+Finally, we jointly optimize the geometry, part segmentation, and articulation parameters.
+An overview is shown in \cref{fig:method_pipeline}.
+Since the final optimization is intertwined and requires good initialization, the first two stages are crucial.